 International Finance Corporation

-Prior to taking the reign of IFC Treasurer, Gandolfo was Director and Chief lnvestment Officer of the Pension and Endowments Department at the World Bank.
+Prior to taking the reins of IFC Treasurer, Gandolfo was Director and Chief lnvestment Officer of the Pension and Endowments Department at the World Bank.
 His team managed $27 billion of World Bank Group pension and other retirement-benefit portfolios invested across a range of asset classes and strategies.

 Over a highly successful career spanning more than 30 years in the World Bank Group, Gandolfo acquired broad experience in financial markets and treasury operations.
 He was Director of the Quantitative Strategies, Risk and Analytics Department, where he was responsible for the development of strategic and tactical asset allocations, risk management, and financial modeling for the asset management, capital markets, and banking businesses.
 Before that, he was the Director of the Investment Management Department.
 He began his career in IFC's Financial Management and Planning Department.

-Gandolfo, a U.S. citizen, holds a BA from the University of Pennsylvania and an MBA from the George Washington University.
+Mr. Gandolfo, a U.S. citizen, holds a BA from the University of Pennsylvania and an MBA from the George Washington University.

 Senior Vice President